berkmancenter/netclerk/laapi.md

 Link Availability API
 =====================

-Amber can check links against any server supporting this API.
+Third parties can check links against any server supporting this API.
 This API adheres to the JSON API 1.0 specification: http://jsonapi.org/

+NetClerk's Link Availability API endpoint is at /laapi.
+For example, to query statuses, send a GET request to /laapi/statuses.

 query
 -----